About Us

 GMAC is also monitoring international developments on the labelling of GM products to see how these may be of relevance to Singapore.
 Efforts to disseminate scientifically-sound information to enhance public awareness on GM-related issues have been ongoing.

 Welcome to the GMAC Website.
 The Genetic Modification Advisory Committee (GMAC) was established by the Ministry of Trade and Industry (MTI) in 1999.
-GMAC serves as an expert platform to provide information/advice relating to the use and safety of products of gene technology to government agencies, institutions and fellow Singaporeans.
-GMAC monitors and advises on the research, development, production and use of genetically modified organisms (GMOs) in Singapore.
-The committee members from various local regulatory agencies and academic institutions serve on a voluntary basis.
+GMAC serves as an expert body providing guidance on the use and safety of gene technology products in Singapore.
+It oversees and advises on the research, development, production, applications, and release of genetically modified organisms (GMOs) within Singapore, specifically to the government agencies, institutions, companies and the public.
+Committee members are drawn from various local regulatory agencies, academic institutions, and consumer care groups.

 -